Improvements since 2000

 Natural systems are complex.
 To understand and manage them well, we can build conceptual models to show the current understanding of how the system works.
 This is an essential first step in the application of the Water Quality Management Framework.

-Conceptual models can also be used when selecting indicators for water/sediment quality, and during system monitoring and assessment.
+Conceptual models can also be used when selecting indicators for water/sediment quality.
+They can also be used during system monitoring and assessment.

 Develop and use conceptual models.